 - Explore global filings to avoid regional blind spots.

-If you’re building in location, mobility, or navigation tech, the Global Patent Search tool — which is one of the top ai-based patent search tools — can help surface relevant patents faster to move forward with clarity.
+If you’re building in location, mobility, or navigation tech, the Global Patent Search tool, can help surface relevant patents faster to move forward with clarity.
 Try it now!